This section explains the rule behind the result in plain language.

 Methodology

-This calculator reads the visible input fields, applies the arithmetic for body fat calculator, and displays the result immediately in the result panel.
+This page uses the values you enter, applies the arithmetic for body fat calculator, and displays the result immediately in the result panel.
 The page keeps the answer, formula, example and explanation together so the calculation is easier to verify and easier for search systems to understand.

 Formula